dilaraozdemir/complex-networks-analyzing/README.md

 <img src="/images/1994-2022.png" alt="1994-2022" style="height: 300px; width:400px;"/>

-NOTE : neigbor.npy file is a numpy array that has neigbor values for whole network.
+NOTE📔: neigbor.npy file is a numpy array that has neigbor values for whole network.
 Briefly, It is an adjacency matrix for whole network.